as/signer/README.md

 # Signer

-Signer is a simple token scheme based on xchacha20poly1305 to generate authenticatable *and encrypted* tokens issued to parties.
-Signer's wire format similar to "branca", except it utilizes url-safe base64 and omits branca's 32-bit binary time field.
+Signer is a simple token generation scheme using `xchacha20poly1305`.
+It generates an authenticated and encrypted token which can be decrypted and verified by the same key.
+Signer is basically "Branca" without the crufty base32 and 32-bit binary time field.
+It uses url-safe base64 encoding.

 The Token type is a byte slice implementing base64 MarshalText and UnmarshalText.